 Generally, there are two different types of methods: rule-based and algorithmic.
-An example of a rule-based model is the, sadly enough, commonly used Last Non-Direct Click model (LND) in Google Analytics.
-In its essence, the LND model allocates 100% of the value to the last known interaction before the event.
-In comparison, an algorithmic approach, also often referred to as data-driven, is using mathematics and statistics to decide what interaction should get what credit.
+An example of a rule-based model is the commonly used Last Non-Direct Click model (LND) in Google Analytics.
+In essence, the LND model allocates 100% of the value to the last known interaction before the event.
+In comparison, an algorithmic approach often referred to as data-driven, uses mathematics and statistics to decide what interaction should get what credit.

 The purpose of the incrementality attribution is to figure out how much more (incremental) effect one got from running a specific marketing activity.
-Therefore, it is designed to answer the question that path-based attribution could not, and in addition that can be very powerful.
-Simply put, the method is doing this by exposing one group for the ad and one not.
+It is designed to answer the question that path-based attribution can not, and in addition that can be very powerful.
+The method is doing this by exposing one group for the ad and one not.
 After that, the effect is measured and compared to these two groups.
 The technical process for performing incrementality attribution is either based on an advertiser’s first-party data or third-party data provided by the ad platforms.

 Marketing Mix Modeling

-If you have found yourself stuck with a rule-based attribution model due to data-driven attribution modelling being too complicated, I regret to tell you that things will not become more comfortable.
-Given the changes in data quality and the increasing demand for improvements in marketing attribution, the next generation of attribution calls for even more complexity.
-The starting point is that path-based attribution modelling will be based on less data.
-The output of that, as mentioned, is that paths will be broken and channels that are identified will decrease.
+If you’ve found yourself stuck with a rule-based attribution model due to data-driven attribution modelling being too complicated, unfortunately, things won’t become more comfortable.
+With changes in data quality and the increasing demand for improvements in marketing attribution, the next generation of attribution calls for even more complexity.
+Path-based attribution modelling will be based on less data.
+Paths will be broken and channels that are identified will decrease.
 The next-generation attribution will have to solve this by combining the different methods explained briefly at the beginning of this blog post.